xy2/cozystack-website/content/en/docs/introduction/_index.md

 ---
-title: "About Cozystack framework"
+title: "Introduction to Cozystack"
-linkTitle: "What is Cozystack?"
+linkTitle: "Introduction"
 description: "Target audience, key features and benefits of Cozystack framework."
-weight: 10
+weight: 9
 ---

 Cozystack is a Kubernetes-based framework for building a complete cloud environment on your (or rented) hardware.